milokhl/17.835-finalproject/README.md

 # Impact of Food Security on Political Stability
+By AJ Root, Jen McDermott, Talia Blum, and Milo Knowles.

 When running ```scripts/process_data.R```, make sure you set the working directory to that of the script!